 Benefits of Studying Abroad

 Before we dig into the best countries to study abroad, let’s talk about the pros.
-We all have friends who talk to extensive length about the benefits associated with studying and living in a foreign country.
+We all have friends who always talk about the benefits associated with studying and living in a foreign country.
 Now, these talks are backed by data.

 The Institute for International Education of Students (IES) conducted a survey to better understand the long-term impact of studying in a foreign country.
 95% of the respondents thought studying abroad increased their maturity, 96% reported increased self-confidence, and 95% said it had a lasting impact on their worldview.